 having ownership of capital

-A original definition, used by novelist William Thackeray in 1854.
+The original definition, used by novelist William Thackeray in 1854, derived from "capitalist."

 an economic system characterized by accumulation of capital in the hands of the few.

 A socialist definition, aka the 19th century definition, still used by some leftists.

 - an economic system characterized by wage slavery (employment) and collusion between wealthy capitalists and the State.

 The Marxist definition, used by many leftists, especially communists.

 the economic system currently existent in the US, Germany, Japan, and various other countries.